-TACA Resiliency Grants are the cornerstone component of the TACA Resiliency Initiative – a focused effort to support and strengthen Dallas arts and cultural organizations in response to the COVID-19 pandemic.
-TACA Resiliency Grants are unrestricted grants created to support Dallas arts organizations who are demonstrating resiliency in their ability to creatively fulfill their mission in the current COVID-19 landscape.
+TACA Resiliency Grants are the cornerstone component of the TACA Resiliency Initiative – a focused effort to support and strengthen Dallas arts and cultural organizations in response to the current landscape.
+TACA Resiliency Grants are merit-based, unrestricted grants created to support Dallas arts organizations who are demonstrating resiliency in their ability to deliver their mission, engage with the community, and adapt their organization.

-Resiliency Grants are replacing this year’s traditional Arts General Operating (AGO) Grant program, TACA Artist Residency Fund, and TACA New Works Fund.
+Resiliency Grants are temporarily replacing the traditional Arts General Operating (AGO) Grant program, TACA Artist Residency Fund, and TACA New Works Fund.
 Please read our TACA COVID-19 Grants FAQ learn more about these and other temporary changes to our grantmaking programs due to the pandemic.

 Resiliency Grant Guidelines & Application

 For more information about Resiliency Grants, please review the Grant Guidelines in the sections below or download a PDF version by clicking the button below.